GainSpan

-GainSpan, a San Jose, California-based semiconductor company, designs and markets wireless connectivity products.
+GainSpan, a San Jose, California-based semiconductor company, designs and markets ultra-low power Wi-Fi technology.
 It offers Wi-Fi chips, software, and embedded Wi-Fi modules.
 The company provides Wi-Fi technology for the residential housing, healthcare, and smart energy industries.
+It has more than 90 employees primarily working in research and development at its two R&D centers in San Jose, California and Bangalore, India.